 Postdoctoral Fellow, Department of Medical Ethics & Health Policy, Perelman School of Medicine, University of Pennsylvania (2016-2018)

 Postdoctoral Research Associate, John C. Danforth Center on Religion and Politics at Washington University, St. Louis, MO (2014-16)

-Enlisting Faith: How the Military Chaplaincy Shaped Religion and State in Modern America (Harvard University Press, Fall 2017)
+Enlisting Faith: How the Military Chaplaincy Shaped Religion and State in Modern America (Harvard University Press, 2017)

 Peer-Reviewed Articles & Essays

 “The Continuity Crisis: The History and Sexual Politics of an American Jewish Communal Project” [lead roundtable article] and “Knowledge is Power: On Writing and Responding Together” [roundtable response], with Lila Corwin Berman and Katherine Rosenblatt, American Jewish History 104, no. 2/3 (April/July 2020): 167-94 and 243-50.